Dana (NYSE:DAN) Releases FY 2023 Earnings Guidance

 Dana (NYSE:DAN – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.25-$0.75 for the period, compared to the consensus EPS estimate of $1.73.
+The company provided earnings per share (EPS) guidance of $0.25-$0.75 for the period, compared to the consensus estimate of $1.73.
 The company issued revenue guidance of $10.35 billion-$10.85 billion, compared to the consensus revenue estimate of $10.49 billion.

 Dana, Inc engages in the manufacture, distribution, and sale of technology drive and motion products, sealing solutions, thermal-management technologies, and fluid-power products.
 It operates through the following segments: Light Vehicle, Commercial Vehicle, Off-Highway, and Power Technologies.
 The Light Vehicle segment includes drivetrain systems and components for passenger cars, crossovers, sport utility vehicles, vans, and light trucks.